Bonsai pot selection

 7. Shape of the bonsai pot: For a "coarse" tree marked by life, a rectangular bonsai pot is usually better than an oval or round pot.

-Selection criteria for bonsai pots in detail:
+Selection criteria in detail:

 The information given here is based primarily on aesthetic considerations.
 For plant-physiological reasons, it may be the case that some bonsai tree species have to deviate from the "ideal".
 E.g. bonsai with strongly growing roots (elm bonsai, maple bonsai) or also flowering bonsai (azalea bonsai) and fruit-bearing tree species (apple bonsai) often need deeper bonsai pots.